AvolitesLtd/TitanManual/docs/cues/cue-playback.md

 Release
 -------

 Normally when you kill a playback by lowering the fader, the LTP attributes will be left in the last state set by the playback.
 Sometimes you don't want this, for example if you have a strobe cue, you don't want the strobing to carry on when you kill the cue.
-The **Release** function lets you set how attributes will return to their previous values.
+The <strong>Release</strong> function lets you set how attributes will return to their previous values.

 You can set a mask so that some or all attributes will automatically release from the playback when the playback is killed - see [Release Mask](#release-mask) below.
 For a cue this will happen when all fade times have completed, unless you change the [Kill Point](playback-options.md/#fader-tab) option in the cue options.